dolph/recipes/ramen.md

 - 1 head **garlic**, halved horizontally
 - 1 thumb-sized piece of **ginger**, sliced

-In a large stockpot, bring to a simmer (10-12 hours), skimming impurities:
+In a large stockpot, bring to a simmer and reduce by 25-40% (10-12 hours), skimming impurities:

 - Cleaned bones
 - Chicken feet